Frequently Asked Questions for ARC Resources & Services... at your fingertips!

 How can I find out the training requirements, salary range, and job outlook for a career I am considering?

 What is Learning Support?

-COMPASS is the computerized instrument we use to determine placement into learning support classes when a student is not submitting ACT or SAT scores.
+Accuplacer is the computerized instrument we use to determine placement into learning support classes when a student is not submitting ACT or SAT scores.
 These scores must be less than three years old to be considered valid.
-There are study guides available on line to help you prepare for the COMPASS.
+There are study guides available on line to help you prepare for the Accuplacer

-Click here for information about the COMPASS and for the Study Guide
+Click here for information about Accuplacer and the Study Guide

 How do I declare a new major or change my current major?